roby-codes/roby-codes/README.md

 ![Hero Image](public/images/hero-image/hero-image-two.png)

-### Hello! 👋 I'm Roby, a Full Stack Developer from Italy.
+### Hello! 👋 I'm Roby, a Full-Stack Web Developer from Italy.

 My passion for programming began in early 2015 when I built my first website to sell my product at the age of 14.
 Since then, I have gained a lot of experience and knowledge in multiple programming languages and frameworks.

 I have always liked the idea of being able to turn whatever idea I had in my mind into reality, and programming was the superpower that allowed me to make that dream come true.

-I am currently working as a freelancer but I am open to full-stack contract job offers.
+I am currently working as a freelancer but I am open to full-stack contract job opportunities.

 ###### This is my favourite Tech Stack 👇